The Mediterranean Sea: A Treasure to Protect

 - It also connects to the Red Sea through the Suez Canal.

-- The deepest part of the Mediterranean Sea is called the Calypso Deep, reaching about 5,267 meters (17,280 feet) below the surface.
+- The deepest part of the Mediterranean Sea is called the Calypso Deep in Greece, reaching about 5,267 meters (17,280 feet) below the surface.

 - There is also a huge underwater volcano called Marsili!

 - The Mediterranean Sea has almost no tides!
-This means that people have built their homes and cities very close to the water — closer than in other places where the tides go in and out every day.
+People have built their homes and cities very close to the water, closer than in other places, where the tides go in and out every day.
 Imagine living right by the waves!

 Overall, scientists have recorded between 10,000 and 12,000 marine species living in the Mediterranean Sea.
 In this vibrant sea, you can find: